Frankfurt-Griesheim station: Location

 The station is now in the centre of Griesheim, the largest district in the western part of Frankfurt, between the Main and the Mainzer Landstraße.
 South of it is the historic heart of Griesheim, north of it are new estates built in the mid-20th century.
 The two districts are connected by a bridge to the east and a level crossing to the west.

 On the opposite side of the adjacent Autogenstraße (street) there are buildings from the period of the station's construction.
 Some residences have been built recently at the station after Deutsche Bahn removed several sidings.

 Operations

 Griesheim is on timetable (KBS) route 627 (Main-Lahn Railway).
 The regional and long distance traffic uses the parallel Taunus Railway (KBS 645.1), but, during disruptions on that line, traffic can be rerouted over the Griesheim route.
 The two lines separate west of Frankfurt station and rejoin east of Frankfurt Höchst station.

 To the east of the passenger station is Griesheim depot, which was formerly operated by the Rhine-Main S-Bahn with a carriage shed, carriage washing facilities and workshops.
 With the transfer of this facility to the former post office station (Postbahnhof) near Frankfurt Galluswarte station, Griesheim depot is now used for the maintenance of ICE 3M and ICE T sets.

 The line is now controlled from the Frankfurt signalling centre.
 The old Griesheim pushbutton signal box on platform 1 is now used as an operations room.

+Renovations

+The second and third plattform are being renovated, for that reason the S1 and S2 only stop at the first plattform when going torwards Frankfurt, while in the opposite direction the train does not stop at Griesheim.
+The Station is temporarily being served by an Bus.